What to Wear in the Cook Islands: Outfit Guide for Rarotonga & Aitutaki

 Light Jacket

-Depending on the time of year you travel, you may want to pack a slightly heavier layer like a light jacket or denim jacket for cooler winter evenings.
+Depending on the time of year you travel, you may want to pack a slightly heavier layer, such as a light jacket or denim jacket, for cooler winter evenings.

 What to Wear in the Cook Islands: Beachwear